Parallel and Distributed Hybrid Beamforming for Multicell Millimeter Wave MIMO Full Duplex: Centralized Hybrid Beamforming

-Recall that right multiplying the unit-norm beamformers with powers is equivalent to not normalized digital beamformers which also includes the optimal power allocation.
-Solving the problems stated above leads to the following optimal power allocation scheme
+It is important to remember that when we multiply the unit-norm beamformers with the corresponding powers, it is equivalent to using non-normalized digital beamformers that incorporate the optimal power allocation.
+Hence, the optimality of \eqref{digital_solution_DL}-\eqref{digital_solution_UL} remains intact.
+Solving \eqref{power_UL}-\eqref{power_DL} leads to the following optimal power allocation